-7 6 Lease/Deed/MOU If organization is applying for a non-equipment-based Digital or Planning Project, an active lease/deed/MOU is optional.
-For all other applications, attached document must be co-signed, legally binding and demonstrate exclusive control over the site.
-7 Financial Quotes At least one quote is required.
-Three quotes are recommended.
-Depending on project scope, quotes can be sourced from contractor proposals, invoices, and/or merchant price sheets or similar.
-8 Organizational Budget Approved by the organization's Board of Directors and for the current organization fiscal year as of the date of the CP application submission.
-9 Profit and Loss Statement From the organization's most recently completed fiscal year.
-10 Balance Sheet from Most Recently Completed Fiscal Year From the organization's most recently completed fiscal year.
-11 IRS Form 990 The most-recently filed version with any accompanying cover sheets and signatures.
+0 Due Ct and Lang Γ{1} , 4 , 1 , 9 Profit and Loss From the organization's most recently completed fiscal year.
+1.0 Statement 10 Balance Sheet from Most From the organization's most recently completed fiscal year.
+Recently Completed Fiscal Year 11 IRS Form 990 The most-recently filed version with any accompanying cover sheets and signatures.
 If applicant submitted a "Postcard" 990-N, a screenshot confirmation can fulfill this requirement.
-12 Most Recently Completed Audit If organization has an annual budget less than \$1,250,000, attach a document stating "N/A." Otherwise, attach the full audit.
-14 IRS 501(c)(3) Letter of Determination Original or duplicate; this is not the same document as a DC Business License 15 Signed IRS Form W9 (2018 Form) Post office boxes are prohibited.
-The applicant's address must match: the address in the grants portal the address on file in the DC Government's vendor registration system (PASS) the address in the DC Vendor Portal.
-The form must have the same date as the CP application submission.
-16 Statement of Certification This document declares the authorized negotiator(s) for the organization.
-The form must have the same date as the CP application submission.
-17 Certificate of Clean Hands Issued within 30 days of the application deadline.
-Applicants may visit the following site to obtain more information: https://mytax.dc.gov/ 18 Certificate of Insurance General Liability Insurance must be active as of the date of the CP application submission.
-Include only the certificate.
+12 Most Recently If organization has an annual budget less than \$1,250,000, attach a Completed Audit document stating "N/A." Otherwise, attach the full audit.
+14 IRS 501(c)(3) Letter of Original or duplicate; this is not the same document as a DC Business Determination License 15 Signed IRS Form W9 Post office boxes are prohibited.
+The applicant's address shall match (Rev. March 2024) the address in the grants portal, the address on file in the DC Government's vendor registration system (PASS), and in the DC Vendor Portal.
+The March 2024 version of the form shall be used and have the same date as the application submission.
+16 Statement of This document declares the authorized negotiator(s) for the Certification organization.
+The form shall have the same date as the CP application submission.
+17 Certificate of Clean Issued within 30 days of the application deadline.
+Applicants may Hands visit the following site to obtain more information: https://mytax.dc.gov/ 18 Certificate of Insurance Insurance shall be active as of the date of the CP application 10 submission.
+Include only the certificate. submission. menude only the certificate.

 Applicants are fully responsible for the content of their application materials.
-An automated confirmation of an applicant's submission does not guarantee an applicant's eligibility, and therefore review by the advisory review panel (see below, "Review Process").
-CAH staff is not permitted to make corrections to applications on behalf of applicants.
-CAH staff reviews applications for completeness and contacts applicants for any incomplete documents.
-Applicants are then responsible for updating their application within five (5) business days of CAH's notification.
-Failure to do so will disqualify the application.
+An automated confirmation of an applicant's submission does not guarantee an applicant's eligibility (see below, "Review Process").
+CAH staff cannot make corrections to applications on behalf of applicants.
+CAH staff review applications for completeness and contact applicants for any incomplete documents within five (5) business days of the deadline.
+Applicants shall update their application within five (5) business days of CAH's notification.
+Failure to do so shall disqualify the application.

-A. Grant Application Process
+Grant Application Process

 - 1. Read the Guide to Grants. - 2.
 Read the RFA guidelines (for the desired grant program) and determine eligibility. - 3.
-Go to Apply for Grants and select Grant Application Portal to register as a user.
-(Note: To reset a user password either select "Forgot your password?" or click here).

-- 4. Upon registration, applicants select the desired grant program(s). - 5.
+Go to Apply for Grants and select CAH Grant Application Portal to register as a user.
+(Note: To reset a user password either select "Forgot your password?" or click here). - 4.
+Upon registration, applicants select the desired grant program(s). - 5.
 Complete the application questions, budget, and budget narrative data. - 6.
 Upload required documents, supplementary material, and work samples. - 7.
-Double-check the application for thoroughness, clarity, and typographical errors. - 8.
+Review the application for thoroughness, clarity, and typographical errors. - 8.
 Submit the application by 10:00 PM ET on the grant program's deadline date. - 9.
 Ensure receipt of grant submission confirmation email, auto generated by the online portal, by the application deadline.